drdataSpp/data_projects/Snowflake-Self_Learning/Readme.md

 	- While doing a COPY INTO, Snowflake will use the target table's column data type to cast the value while loading and we cannot do an explicit casting in COPY INTO.

 	- To check the contents of the TGT table, you can do either a `SELECT * ..` or `SELECT COUNT(*)` on your target table.

+#### Internal Stage

+- To load delimited data from local storage, we will be creating an *Internal Stage* and using the COPY INTO command to load the data into a table.

+- Different type of internal stages:
+	- User stage:
+		- Each user gets an user stage by default to store files.
+		- Command to view the contents in an user stage: `LIST @~`
+		- User stage is handy as a single user who is trying to load files into multiple table.
+		- User stage cannot be altered or dropped.
+		- Other user cannot view the contents in your stage and you cannot view other user's stage contents.
+		- User stage doesn't support the use of FILE FORMAT, instead, while doing the COPY INTO statement you have to define them.

+	- Table stage:
+		- Each table gets a table stage by default to store files.
+		- Command to view the contents in a table stage: `LIST @%table_name`
+		- Table stage can be accessed by multiple users but the contents in a table stage can be copied only to a single table.

+	- Named Stage:
+		- This stage should be created manually similar to external stage.
+Instead of providing the URL, here, we will be providing the information about the files, example, file format, delimiters, qouted data or not, etc.
+		- Uploading files to an internal named stage can be done via SnowSQL or using GUI techniques.
+		- Command to view the contents in an user stage: `LIST @{NAMED_STAGE}`

+- Once the source files are placed in the named stage, use the `COPY INTO TABLENAME` SQL, if the file format wasn't mentioned during the time of named stage creation then we can mention them while doing a COPY INTO SQL.

+- Once the data is loaded into the target table, it's advisable to do an `REMOVE @{NAMED_STAGE};` as storing file in named stage attract billing.

+- Difference between an internal and external stage?
+	- When creating a stage, if have you used an URL to specify the path of the files, then it is an *External Stage*, else it is an *Internal Stage*.
+	- `SHOW STAGES LIKE'%STAGE'` SQL will list all the stage under current DB and schema, you can scroll towards your right in the result set to find the column called "Type".
+That column describes whether it is internal or extenal.
+	- External stage mirrors the files present elsewhere outside of Snowflake.
+	- Internal stage holds the files within Snowflake.
+	- External stage doesn't attract additional billing but Internal stage does attract additional billing.